Songtech-0912/songtech-0912.github.io/content/effective-field-theory-gravity-1.md

 non_note = true
 +++

-**Abstract.** Effective field theory is an idea that comes from [quantum field theory](https://learntheoreticalphysics.com/quantum-field-theory/), and forms the backbone of the Standard Model.
+Effective field theory is an idea that comes from [quantum field theory](https://learntheoreticalphysics.com/quantum-field-theory/), and forms the backbone of the [Standard Model of particle physics](https://en.wikipedia.org/wiki/Standard_Model).
+In this article, I'll discuss the interesting examples of treating Newtonian gravity and General Relativity as effective field theories, and how it fits in with our currently incomplete _quantum_ theory of gravity.

+<!-- more -->

 The core idea of effective field theory is that it gives us an "entry point" to new physics we don't know by assuming that the new physics is hidden behind suppressed high-energy terms; these terms reduce to physics we do know in the low-energy limit.
 By finding approximate forms for these high-energy terms, we can often successfully make predictions with an incomplete theory.
 With that in mind, effective field theory is very often discussed purely in the context of quantum field theory, even though it is a far more general idea.
-In this article, I'll discuss the interesting examples of treating Newtonian gravity and General Relativity as effective field theories, and how it fits in with our currently incomplete _quantum_ theory of gravity.

-<!-- more -->
+But enough talk - let's dive into the actual physics!

 ## Newtonian gravity as an effective field theory